Chicana art: Photography

 Laura Aguilar, known for her "compassionate photography," which often involved using herself as the subject of her work but also individuals who lacked representation in the mainstream: Chicanas, the LBGTQ community, and women of different body types.
 During the 1990s, Aguilar photographed the patrons of an Eastside Los Angeles lesbian bar.
 Aguilar utilized her body in the desert as the subject of her photographs wherein she manipulated it to look sculpted from the landscape.
 In 1990, Aguilar created Three Eagles Flying, a three-panel photograph featuring herself half nude in the center panel with the flag of Mexico and the United States of opposite sides as her body is tied up by the rope and her face covered.
 The triptych represents the imprisonment felt by the two cultures she belongs to.
 Laura Aguilar created a collection of work that accepts the human figure as its focal request.
 The best of her art is from her initial work, known as the Latina Lesbian Series, which started in 1987.
 The series comprises highly contrasting pictures of ladies who identified as Latina and lesbian.
 Photographs in this series frequently went with the woman's signature as well.

-Delilah Montoya was likewise a powerful Chicana photographic artist.
-Montoya's assortment of work explores the amendment of female generalizations and symbols and utilizes visual and text-based accounts or narration of a hidden subject.
-In 2003 Montoya and Orlando Lara went across the Mexico-American border and took pictures of passageways used by immigrants crossing the border from Mexico into America.